-We’ve launched Polyvagal Institute as a means to further this trend.
-Our mission is to advance social communication and connectivity by raising awareness, building community, facilitating research, and offering education on this new understanding of the mind/body system.
+We’ve launched Polyvagal Institute, a non-profit organization, as a means to further this trend.
+Our mission is to advance social communication and connectivity by building community, facilitating research, improving quality of care, and offering education on this new understanding of the mind/body system.
 We believe we can effect change at both individual and societal levels: as individuals, we become better, more compassionate communicators as we understand how human connections are formed, and as a society we can glean a new paradigm for providing care, whether the care be given in a hospital or classroom or home.

 Thank you for joining us on this journey.
 Give us feedback, chime in, and if you think we’re on the right track we’d love to have your support!

 Deb Dana, LCSW is a clinician and consultant specializing in working with complex trauma and developer of the Rhythm of Regulation training series.

 Stephen W. Porges, Ph.D. is Distinguished University Scientist at Indiana University where he is the founding director of the Traumatic Stress Research Consortium.